JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes all parts of the path except for the root information.

 ```
-FUNCTION AfxPathStripToRoot (BYREF wszRoot AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathStripToRoot (BYREF wszRoot AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |